-Having a teacher interview can be intimidating, especially if you are starting out in the profession as an early career teacher or a newly qualified teacher.
-You aren’t alone though, here are some of SupplyWells Dos and Don’ts for ECT and NQT job interviews.
+Teacher interviews are intimidating, especially if you are starting out in the profession as an early career teacher or a newly qualified teacher.
+You aren’t alone though, here are some of SupplyWells Dos and Don’ts for ECT and NQT teacher interviews.

 The STAR method will ensure that you are fully able to answer a question properly and thoroughly get your point across.

 - Situation – give context for your anecdote

 - Task – explain what you were asked to do

 - Result – explain how the situation played out

 This method will cover all of the basis that you need to cover to give a fantastic teacher interview response.

 Do: Make sure your CV is teacher interview ready

 Your teacher CV is the very first impression that a school gets of you.
 Recruitment industry research shows that on average recruiters may spend as little as 6 seconds looking at a CV before deciding whether an applicant is suitable, so it’s important to make yours stand out.
 Luckily, we have an extensive blog which covers how to make your teacher CV strong.
 Check out ‘CV Essentials – How To Write Your Teacher CV’ here.